ShriekingNinja/berkano/Templates/ENTRY_NNN.md

 - [Describe the symbolic or recursive path triggered]
 - [Indicate whether this was a normal, drifted, or recovered response]
 - [Confirm whether this was a recursion pass or failure]
-- [Note any fallback behavior if present]
+- [Note any fallback behaviour if present]

 —